Green Line (St. Louis MetroLink)

+The Green Line is a planned at-grade bus rapid transit (BRT) line in St. Louis, Missouri.
+The 11.5-mile (18.5 km) line will run between Goodfellow Boulevard near the northwest city limits and Meramec Street in Dutchtown along Natural Bridge Avenue, North Florissant Avenue, Tucker Boulevard, Chouteau Avenue, and South Jefferson Avenue.
+The line will feature 23 platform level ADA-accessible stations, dedicated center bus lanes, off‑board fare collection, transit signal priority at intersections, and real‑time arrival information.

-The Green Line was a planned expansion of the MetroLink light rail system in St. Louis, Missouri.
-The north–south line is currently being studied as an at-grade Bus rapid transit line after initially being proposed as a street running light rail line.
-It would be the third line in the MetroLink system.
+The north–south line was formerly studied since 2000 as an expansion of the MetroLink light rail system as a street running light rail line, however the planned mode was replaced with BRT in late 2025 due to budgetary constraints.

 History

 The need for a north/south MetroLink line was first identified during the East-West Gateway Council of Governments three corridor study in the year 2000.
-Officials identified a northern locally perfered alternative (LPA) that would have connected downtown St. Louis to St. Louis Community College at Florissant Valley that would have cost $485.5 million.
+Officials identified a northern locally preferred alternative (LPA) that would have connected downtown St. Louis to St. Louis Community College at Florissant Valley that would have cost $485.5 million.
 Additionally, a southern LPA was recommended to connect downtown St. Louis with Cross County Segment 2 via Union Pacific's right-of-way and a new busway between Chouteau and Loughborough avenues.
 Despite recommending alternatives, local officials never moved these routes beyond the study phase.
 However, these suggestions would become the basis for future north/south transit planning in the St. Louis region.

 In 2008, staff at East-West Gateway recommended three new LPAs for a north/south MetroLink line.
 The northern LPA would have run from 14th Street to a park-and-ride lot at Goodfellow Boulevard near Interstate 70.
 The central LPA would have connected the northern and southern sections with a couplet on 9th and 10th streets in downtown St. Louis.
 The southern LPA would have run from 14th Street to a park-and-ride lot at Bayless via Jefferson Avenue and Interstate 55.
 After St. Louis County voters defeated Proposition M in November 2008, all MetroLink expansion plans were shelved.

 In 2017, St. Louis City voters passed Proposition 1, a half-cent sales tax estimated to generate about $12 million per year for MetroLink expansion.
 The following year, East-West Gateway staff recommended an updated north/south LPA that would shorten the route to run between North Grand Boulevard and Chippewa Street via a couplet on 9th and 10th streets in downtown St. Louis.
 This route would have added 19 stations and cost approximately $667 million.